Adam-Diehl/Option-Pricing-Revamped/README.md

 ## About
 ### Project Description
 This project brings together and extends the various programs that I have previously written for option pricing and connects them all through a lightweight CLI.
-The programmed is designed to read in a set of parameters from a JSON file, automatically select the best pricing algorithm, and then perform the appropriate calculations.
+The programmed is designed to read in a set of parameters from a JSON file, select the best pricing algorithm, and then perform the appropriate calculations.
 For all but the most simple case (Black Scholes with closed form solution) this requires numerically simulating stochastic differential equations.
 Performing these simulations in a performant manner requires careful memory management, hence the choice of a C family language.
 The program is (currently) implemented  entirely in C++11, with a "mostly C style" (C++ is used for some 'quality of life' features).

 This program is currently in the very-early stages of development and in no way should be considered a finished product.